Maharashtra Mandir Mahasangh seeks stamp duty waiver to safeguard sacred temple lands; CM positive

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Maharashtra Mandir Mahasangh seeking?
+What has the Maharashtra Mandir Mahasangh requested from the Chief Minister?